Operating posture

 What we are not

 We are an early-stage Irish company with a focused product.
 We are not a multinational consulting firm.
 We do not have a public list of Fortune 500 customers.
 We do not publish testimonials we cannot verify.
-The right comparison for AICVS is not OneTrust — it's the toolchain a competent compliance officer would build for themselves if they had unlimited time.
+The right comparison for AICVS is the toolchain a competent compliance officer would build for themselves if they had unlimited time.
 We compress that build time into a subscription.

 Reporting a security issue